-The timescales for plan reduction are very short.
-LPAs have to write the justification for the Growth Areas, Renewal Areas and Protection areas with no evidence to back up their proposals.
-The amounts of land dedicated to each area are dictated by the housing number.
+The proposed timescales for plan production are very short.
+LPAs will have to write the justification for the Growth Areas, Renewal Areas and Protection Areas with little or no evidence to back up their proposals.
+The amounts of land dedicated to each area will be dictated by the housing number.
 However, a Local Plan is about much more than numbers of dwellings.
 For example, a Local Plan provides employment land, it safeguards proposed transport routes, identifies sites for schools and sports facilities and provides sites for gypsies and travellers.
 For each of these issues the LPA currently collects evidence which highlights, for example, what types of employment sites are needed and where.
 The new system does not allow for the collection of this evidence and its analysis.
 How will these individual issues be dealt with under the new system?
-If an issue is highlighted by the evidence the LPA will not be able to include a policy in its Local Plan to address it.
+If an issue is highlighted locally and the evidence collected in association with it the LPA will not be able to include a policy in its Local Plan to address it.

 The latter stages of plan production are also very short, Publication and Submission are combined into one stage.
-It is likely that this stage will generate large numbers of responses, the Council often receives thousands of responses to a consultation which it is then legally bound to present to the Planning Inspectorate broken down by policy order.
+It is likely that this stage will generate large numbers of responses, the Council often receives thousands of responses to a consultation which it is then legally bound to present to the Planning Inspectorate broken down by policy.
 This often takes months rather than weeks to compile.
 The obligations placed on LPAs would have to be changed in order for these timeframes to be met.
 The White Paper states there will be sanctions if Local Plans are not produced in 30 months, what are these sanctions?
 LPAs Planning Policy departments will need a considerable increase in resources if they are going to meet these deadlines.
+It is not clear how these resources will be funded given the proposed changes to the development management process and the likely impact these proposals would have on planning application fee income.

 The White Paper states that Design Codes can be produced as Supplementary Planning Documents (SPDs) but it does not clarify what role SPDs will have under the new system.
-In the past the Council has found SPDs an efficient way of dealing with unforeseen issues that arise locally.
+In the past the Council has found SPDs to be an efficient way of dealing with unforeseen issues that arise locally.
 LPAs need SPDs as a flexible tool for responding to issues more quickly than a Local Plan.